 Thanks to a recent surge in wind power, almost half of the UK’s electricity is now powered by renewable energy.

 If you haven’t yet made the switch to renewable or green energy, now’s a good time to review your tariff and become more eco-friendly.

-There’s a misperception amongst many that you’ll have to pay more by switching to a green energy provider.
-However, there are a lot of affordable green energy plans available and some are cheaper than non-green deals.
-This is because people are becoming increasingly environmentally conscious and technologies in providing renewable energies are advancing.
+There’s a misperception among many that you’ll have to pay more by switching to a green energy provider.
+However, there are a lot of affordable green energy plans available, and some are cheaper than non-green deals.
+This is because people are becoming increasingly environmentally conscious, and technologies in providing renewable energies are advancing.

 Materials such as bamboo, seagrass, and rattan are highly sustainable.
 This is because they don’t contribute to deforestation.
 If you’re buying wood, make sure it’s FSC certified, which means its raw materials are renewable and sourced from responsibly managed forests.